WinFan3672/OpenLife/README.md

 Below I will link some similar projets to mine that are under active development.

 ### LifeSimulator1
 Ah, yes, from my good friend `fungamer2`.
 Great project.
 Bigger team, smaller game, growing faster, has a better library.
+Also, I put forward a few ideas for the project, not to blow my own trumpet.

 [Download it here](https://github.com/fungamer2-2/Life-Simulator1)

 ## Tools Used/Code Used/etc.